BenniWi/learn2code/docs/slides_learn2code_2.md

 ## *doxygen* Example Configuration

-The configuration is normally located in a [*Doxyfile*](https://github.com/BenniWi/learn2code_1_demo_project/blob/main/Doxyfile) file.
+- The configuration is normally located in a [*Doxyfile*](https://github.com/BenniWi/learn2code_1_demo_project/blob/main/Doxyfile) file.
 Ideally it should be on top-level of your project
-In this file we can configure the documentation details.
-Among others, this is the output directory, the graphs to generate , the files to include, and much more.
+- Among others, the configuration contains the output directory, the graphs to generate , the files to include, and much more.
 <br>
 More details about the available rules can be found [here](https://www.doxygen.nl/manual/config.html).
 To start a new configuration from scratch, the [doxywizard](https://www.doxygen.nl/manual/doxywizard_usage.html) is a great help.